1996 World Snooker Championship: Main draw

 Shown below are the results for each round.
 The numbers in parentheses beside some of the players are their seeding ranks (each championship has 16 seeds and 16 qualifiers).

 Century breaks

 There were 48 century breaks in the 1996 World Snooker Championship, a new record which would last until 1998.
 The highest break of the tournament was 144 made by both Peter Ebdon and Tony Drago.
-This was only the second time since 1980, when Kirk Stevens and Steve Davis both made a 136, that two players had the joint highest break of the championship.
 Stephen Hendry made 11 century breaks in the tournament, one short of his record of 12 set the previous year.